The latest surgical technology paired with highly experienced surgeons.

 Six of our Kansas City hospitals offer robotic surgery for a variety of service lines and conditions.
 HCA Midwest Health hospitals have:

-- Performed over 1/3 of all robotic surgeries in KC over the last five years
+- Performed over 1/3 of all robotic surgeries in KC over the last six years

 - Over 95 robotically trained physicians